-Convolutional neural network – In this article, we will explore and discuss our intuitive explanation of convolutional neural networks (CNN’s) on a high level in simple language.
-CNN’s are inspired by the structure of the brain but our focus will not be on neural science in here as we do not have any expertise or academic knowledge in any of biological aspect.
+Convolutional neural network – CNN’s are inspired by the structure of the brain but our focus will not be on neural science in here as we do not have any expertise or academic knowledge in any of biological aspect.
 We are going artificial in this post.
 CNN’s are a class of Neural Networks that have proven very effective in areas of image recognition, processing and classification.
+In this article, we will explore and discuss our intuitive explanation of convolutional neural networks (CNN’s) on a high level and in simple language.

 Convolutional Neural Networks are a special kind of multi-layer neural networks.